 4. Each entry must be original, unpublished, not submitted elsewhere for publication or broadcast, nor accepted elsewhere for publication or broadcast, nor entered simultaneously in any other contest or competition.
 Work that has appeared online is considered published and is not eligible.

 5. All entries in this contest will be judged anonymously, on merit alone.
 The judges' decisions are final.
-Judges reserve the right not to award a prize in a given category if no entry is of sufficient quality to warrant publication.

 6. Entries must be accompanied by one cover page, regardless of the number of entries submitted, and must provide the following information.
 If you are submitting via email, include this information in the body of your email.